GregNasir/horiseon-code-refactor/README.md

 desriptive reads really well, and will be very helpful to any fellow developer, that might be tasked with working with this code, in the future.

+## Deployed site and repository

+<a href="https://gregnasir.github.io/horiseon-code-refactor/">"Horiseon Marketing website"</a>
+<a href="https://github.com/GregNasir/horiseon-code-refactor">"horiseon-code-refactor repository"</a>

 ## Installation

 All files including index.html were added, committed and pushed to GitHub.
 GitHub pages' deployment feature, was used to deploy the refactored website.